Kookster310/kookster310.github.io/docs/posts/moving-from-discord-to-selfhosted-matrix.md

 Voila!

 Video playback begins as soon as you click play and downloads as you watch accordingly.
 I did notice some buffering happening on higher bitrate videos though...
-Upload and download speeds were also quite slow.
+Upload and download speeds were quite slow.
 Which brings me to the next issue I found.
 An infrastructure issue.

 ### Upload + Download speeds: the hilarious bottleneck in my self hosted architecture
-I started looking into where the slowness was coming from.
+I started looking for where the slowness was occurring.
 I ran some curl tests that would download the video and record the transfer rate.
-I tested locally on the synapse server itself and as to be expected, the download rate was stupid fast.
+I tested locally on the synapse server itself, and as to be expected, the download rate was stupid fast.
 Then I tested from the reverse proxy over the internal network, and oh my was I in for a surprise...
 Speeds of 20-40 Mbps?
 Wtf?

-I started poking around on the reverse proxy and what I found made me laugh out loud.
+I started poking around on the reverse proxy and what I found made me laugh.
 ```
 kookster@reverse-proxy:~$ ifconfig |grep -B1 10.10
 wlx3c3300600c1d: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500